sdss/sdss-sep/README.md

 This is a forked version of the original `sep` library.
 The only purpose of the fork is to build and upload versions of `sep` to PyPI for newer versions of Python, mostly for use in SDSS projects.

+Note that this package does not change the library name, which continues being `sep`, so `sdss-sep` and the standard `sep` should not be installed together.

 About
 -----